 1959 photo of a location in Pennsylvania courtesy of Don Carmelo’s.

 The couple married and had five children in Messina, Sicily before coming to the U.S. in 1958.
 They brought with them family recipes of Italian dishes.
-It is those recipes that inspired them to open their first pizzeria after the family settled in Brooklyn.
+It’s those recipes that inspired them to open their first pizzeria after the family settled in Brooklyn.

-While Carmelo and Vincenzina moved back to Sicily around 1983, they left sons John, Carmen and Tony to operate the restaurants.
-Likely the first New York-style pizzeria in Omaha, the family-owned business soon expanded to three locations in Omaha, one in Council Bluffs and another in West Point, NE.
+While Carmelo and Vincenzina moved back to Sicily around 1983, they left sons John, Carmen, and Tony to operate the restaurants.
+Likely the first New York-style pizzeria in Omaha, the family-owned business soon expanded to three locations in Omaha, one in Council Bluffs, and another in West Point, Nebraska.
 The midtown location at 3558 Farnam Street was particularly popular with students from nearby Creighton University.
 Its pizza by the slice option was also popular with office workers downtown and midtown.
-The location was said to be identical to the one that the family operated in Brooklyn.
+The location was said to be identical to the one the family operated in Brooklyn.

 1981 advertisement for its first location in Benson.